ege-erdil/limits_to_distributed_training/README.md

-# limits_to_distributed_training
+# Limits to distributed training

-The public repository for the paper "Limits to distributed training".
+This is the public repository for the paper "Limits to distributed training".